niallpcarroll/expensescalculator/README.md

 ### Add data given to Google Sheets
 Once the total fee due has been calculated, the following results are automatically added to Google Sheets: Date, Location, Event, Initial Fee, Travel Expenses, and Total Fee.
 (See image above)

-The user can then confirm that the requisite data entered and calculated has been transferred to the corresponding Google Sheet:
+The user can then receives confirmation that the requisite data entered and calculated has been transferred to the corresponding Google Sheet:

 ![Google Sheets Data](documentation/google_sheets_data.png)